 On March 23, 1950, she married John Franklin Dearth, Jr. who survives her.
 She is also survived by a daughter, Dr. Anne Dearth Williams and one granddaughter, Elizabeth Marie Williams, both of Columbia, Maryland.
 She is survived by several beloved nieces and nephews and countless friends.

 Funeral services will be held 2 p.m.
 Saturday, November 23, 2019 in the WARE FUNERAL HOME with Pastor Joe Ziraldo officiating.
 Burial will follow in Grandview Cemetery.
 Friends may call at the WARE FUNERAL HOME from 12 noon until 2 p.m. prior to the service on Saturday.
 A viewing and memorial service was previously held at Donaldson Funeral Home of Clarksville, P.A., 12540 Clarksville Pike on November 16, 2019.

 The family requests that in lieu of flowers, donations can be made in memory of Maxine M. Dearth to either Walnut Street United Methodist Church in Chillicothe, Ohio 45601 or Gilchrist Center Howard County, 6336 Cedar Lane, Columbia, Maryland 21044.

 You may sign her online register at www.warefh.com

-To send flowers to Maxine M. Dearth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maxine M. Dearth, please visit our floral store.